 If you take away The Aftermath’s post-war Reconstruction of Germany’s setting, what you have is a lonely housewife having an affair with a pool boy, and a lonely couple in desperate need of a premium cable subscription.

-Of course, nothing good can come of a lonely, yet beautiful wife in the same house, with a husband who is never home, a handsome, tall, blonde-haired man that looks like what Hitler envisioned when he wanted to take over the world, that tends to chop a lot of wood in front of her, and the lack of a premium cable subscription to pass the time.
-Skarsgard and Knightley do generate a fair amount of heat, but it’s a romance based on their characters reaching out to one another based on personal losses, and the way it unfolds is not natural and feels forced upon us from the moment Rachael walks into the house.
+Of course, nothing good can come of a lonely yet beautiful wife in the same house, with a husband who is never home.
+A man who is a handsome, tall, blonde-haired man that looks like what Hitler envisioned when he wanted to take over the world.
+He happens to chop a lot of wood in front of her.
+The lack of a premium cable subscription to pass the time doesn’t help matters.
+Skarsgard and Knightley do generate a fair amount of heat.
+Still, it’s a romance based on their characters reaching out to one another based on personal losses.
+The way it unfolds is not natural and feels forced upon us from the moment Rachael walks into the house.

 Then there is the issue of Jason Clarke, who I am starting to worry is going to develop a complex as he keeps getting typecast into roles as the husband or boyfriend women either cheat on (The Aftermath, Mudbound), want to leave (The Great Gatsby), or even kill (Serenity).
-His character, Lewis, is the only three-dimensional character in the film and gives a moving performance of a man of conviction who has been carrying a great sorrow without any way to release it.
-It’s a performance that sneaks up on you by the end of the film that I am not sure enough will get to before turning it off and moving on to something else.
+Lewis’s character is the only three-dimensional character in the film.
+It gives a moving performance of a man of conviction who has been carrying a great sorrow.
+He has no way to release it.
+It’s a performance that sneaks up on you by the end of the film.
+I am not sure enough to see it before turning it off and moving on to something else.

-There is a difference between war-torn romances like The Aftermath when you compare them to masterpieces like Cold War: the setting in the Kent drama subplots are contrived, erroneous, and are far south as being nuanced as one can get.
-The Aftermath’s attempt, while pleasing to the eye, at romance and the reconstruction period is vain in the way it only goes skin deep for most of the film.
+There is a difference between war-torn romances like The Aftermath compared to masterpieces like Cold War.
+The setting in the Kent drama subplots is contrived, erroneous, and far south as being nuanced as it is one can get.
+While pleasing to the eye, Aftermath’s attempt at romance and the reconstruction period is in vain in the way it only goes skin deep for most of the script.
 James Kent’s film would have been much more interesting if they tackled the setting as its central theme, let the romantic betrayal be a subplot, then turn a contrived storyline of German protests into something subtler and more meaningful.